Oluwajobs/oluwajobaa/_pages/resources.md

 [**The art of spaced repetition**](https://ncase.me/remember/): To accept that the expertise you once had will fade with time.
 All we can do is find time to relearn old tricks as we learn new ones. |

 [**Calendar.
 Not to-do lists.**](https://blog.usejournal.com/calendar-in-stead-of-to-do-lists-9ada86a512dd): When it comes to time management, I am not a calendar-based planner.
-But if you are, check this out this amazing blog post.|
+But if you are, check out this amazing blog post.|

 [**WorkFlowy**](https://workflowy.com/): Instead, I like to make lists! |